 Wigan Council has upgraded the old mineral line in Standish, known locally as ‘The Line’, from a muddy track to a hard-wearing, multi-user route.
 With a history of coal transportation, The Line is a heritage point for Standish and a key access route into Standish centre for walkers, cyclists and horse riders.

-- Bins – we are proposing to install a series of litter bins and trial cycle bins.
+- Bins – we have installed a series of litter bins and specialist cycle bins.
 The cycle bins are angled at 45 degrees to allow cyclists (and horse riders) the ability to deposit litter when riding past.
-The concept was developed in Copenhagen and these bins will be the first in Greater Manchester and possibly the UK.
+The concept was developed in Copenhagen and these bins are the first in Greater Manchester and possibly the UK.

-- Dog Foul Campaign – we have teamed up with “Keep Britain Tidy” and “Dogs Trust” to embark on their “Walk this Way” campaign.
-“Walk This Way” aims to see dog owners take responsibility by picking up after their dogs and reducing the amount of dog foul being left in public spaces.
-The Mineral Line will be signed as a dog friendly route, directing dog owners to the nearest bin.
+- Dog Foul Campaign – We have teamed up with “Keep Britain Tidy” and “Dogs Trust” to embark on their “Walk this Way” campaign.
+“Walk this Way” aims to see dog owners take responsibility by picking up after their dogs and reducing the amount of dog foul being left in public spaces.
+The Mineral Line is signed as a dog friendly route, directing dog owners to the nearest bin.

-- Fencing – in response to concerns raised about the appearance and safety of the existing fence that runs alongside the alleyway at School Lane, we are engaging with the four local schools with a view to installing new boards that are decorated with children’s artwork of the Mineral Line depicting its former heritage and its new status / use.
+- Fencing – In response to concerns raised about the appearance and safety of the existing fence that runs alongside the alleyway at School Lane, we engaged with four local schools to install new boards decorated with children’s artwork of the Mineral Line depicting its former heritage and its new status / use.